|Work Schedule:||Full Time|

 *Higher starting salary possible depending on experience level.

 Minimum requirements a bachelor's degree in graphic design or fine arts with a strong emphasis on graphic design, and with a GPA of at least 3.0 (on a 4.0 scale).
-In depth knowledge of Adobe Creative Suite (InDesign, Illustrator, and Photoshop) is required.
-Familiarity with digital file formats (tif, gif, eps, pdf, jpg) and a comprehensive knowledge of graphic design principles and production methods are also needed.
-Additionally, candidates must possess basic knowledge of photography and conventional and digital print processes.
+In depth knowledge of Adobe creative tools (InDesign, Illustrator, and Photoshop, etc.) is required.
+Familiarity with digital conveyance, and a comprehensive knowledge of graphic design principles and production methods are also needed.

 The following items must be included/attached to your online application: